arminmoin/ML-Quadrat/README.md

 [Back to top](#toc)

 ### Full documentation of the DSML
+As mentioned, ML2 is based on the [ThingML](https://github.com/TelluIoT/ThingML) / [HEADS](https://github.com/HEADS-project) projects.
+Therefore, in order to gain a deeper insight and a thorough understanding of the underlying concepts and technologies, you are invited to read the documentations of the said open source projects.

 A typical software model instance that conforms to the meta-model/grammar of the DSML of ML2 consists of 4 main sections and various subsections in Section 3, i.e., "Things":

 #### Section 1.
 Imports